mikechiloane/payfast-java-sdk/README.md

 This will:
 - Create a sample payment form
 - Create a sample subscription form
-- Generate HTML files you can open in your browser
 - Display PayFast sandbox URLs for testing

 ## Error Handling